soulphysics/.emacs.d/README.md

 ## Further Notes on Reftex

 Make sure you read up on Reftex and play around with it.
 It's amazing.
 As a test, open a document with an equation that is labeled with something like \label{eq:myequation}.
-Try typing the word Equation, then a space, and then hitting C-c C-) which calls Reftex's label-completion.
+Try typing the word Equation, then a space, and then hitting `C-c C-)` which calls Reftex's label-completion.
 A dropdown menu will appear with your file's section structure, and all the labeled equations highlighted for you to scroll through.

 Other nice Reftex tricks include:

-- C-c [ (dropdown with citations pulled automatically from a linked bib file)
+- `C-c [` - dropdown with citations pulled automatically from a linked bib file
-- C-c ] (auto-end closest existing open environment)
+- `C-c ]` - auto-end closest existing open environment
-- C-c ( (insert label)
+- `C-c (` - insert label